minhthong176881/VCS-Reports/Linux Programming/Memory Management/README.md

 - CPU fetches instructions from memory according to the value of the program counter.
 These instructions may cause additional loading from and storing to specific memory addresses.
 - A typical instruction-execution cycle:
   - Fetches an instruction from memory.
-  - The instruction is tehn decoded and may cause operands to be fetched from the memory.
+  - The instruction is then decoded and may cause operands to be fetched from the memory.
   - After the instruction has been executed on the operands, results may be stored back in memory.

 #### 1.1.1.
 Basic Hardware